ElektronikaDonBosco/Blind-eye/README.md

 ![](assets/2023-05-03_101412.png)

-Also we need to change the wifi of the ESP8266 in line 13 of Arduino code.
+We also need to change the wifi of the ESP8266 in line 13 of Arduino code.

 ![](assets/2023-05-03_101304.png)